 While some data products anticipated from the LSST are not yet available, e.g., cell-based coadds, DP1 includes several products that will not be provided in future releases.
 Notably, difference images are included in DP1 as pre-generated products; in future releases, these will instead be generated on demand via dedicated services.
-The inclusion of pre-generated difference images in DP1 is feasible due to the relatively small size of the dataset, an approach that will not scale to the significantly larger data volumes expected in subsequent reas it becomes available, and independent of the future data release schedule.
+The inclusion of pre-generated difference images in DP1 is feasible due to the relatively small size of the dataset, an approach that will not scale to the significantly larger data volumes expected in subsequent releases.

+The RSP is continually under development, and new functionality will continue to be deployed incrementally as it becomes available, and independent of the future data release schedule.
 User query history capabilities, context-aware documentation and a bulk cutout services are just a few of the services currently under development.